LeonTrii/Playground/Data Visualization/README.md

 # Data Visualization Projects

+## Visualizing data is like creating art.
+Data is practically everywhere and displaying it, is creative.

 Bicycle-Racing-Scatter-Plot: Scatter plot that shows the top speeds for biking up the Alpe d'Huez.
 Includes if the cyclist doped.

 Choropleth-Map: A cool map a shows the U.S. counties.